panoschron97/Thymeleaf_Crud_App/README.md

 ## Project Description

 This Spring Boot application demonstrates a basic CRUD (Create, Read, Update, Delete) operation using Thymeleaf as the templating engine.
 It provides a user interface for managing employee data, including functionalities for adding, viewing, updating and deleting employee records.
-The application also incorporates Spring Security for authentication and authorization, defining different roles with varying access levels.
+The application also incorporates Spring Security for authentication and authorization defining different roles with varying access levels.

 ## Key Features